atiro/vam_moc_search/README.md

 Sample elasticsearch configuration for V&A Museum of Childhood website

+Files

-  mapping.js - Elasticsearch type mapping for article, event, subject, news types
+  mapping.json - Elasticsearch type mapping for article, event, subject, news types

 Usage (with development instance of elasticsearch running on port 9200)